So Long TINA, Hello PATTY: Baird Advisors Shares Bond Market Outlook

 Attendees first heard an assessment of the geopolitical landscape from global national security expert Anja Manuel, who touched on numerous global hotspots including Ukraine and Taiwan.
 She was followed by economist Paul McCulley, who explored the fundamental tensions between democracy and capitalism and how it played out during the unprecedented challenges brought by a global pandemic.

-Baird Advisors Co-CIO Warren Pierson followed Manuel and McCulley and took a few moments to reflect on the state of Baird’s fixed-income asset management business; highlighted a number of awards received by the firm in 2022, including Morningstar’s #1 Fund Family Award and Outstanding Portfolio Manager for Founder Co-CIO Mary Ellen Stanek; and finally, provided the firm’s annual market assessment and investment outlook.
+Baird Advisors Co-CIO Warren Pierson followed Manuel and McCulley and took a few moments to reflect on the state of Baird’s fixed-income asset management business; highlighted a number of awards, including Morningstar’s #1 Fund Family Award and Outstanding Portfolio Manager for Founder Co-CIO Mary Ellen Stanek; and finally, provided the firm’s annual market assessment and investment outlook.

 Pierson described what he called “pretty much the worst bond market ever” in 2022 and acknowledged that as interest rates reset to much higher levels, Baird’s taxable and municipal funds experienced declines along with the rest of the fixed income markets.
 But he also pointed to the silver lining of higher rates--a market that finally has some room to run.
 Pierson said the era of “TINA”—short for “there is no alternative” and describing a phenomenon where bond yields were so low that many investors felt they had no choice but to invest in stocks, even at stretched valuations—has given way to a market where they can “pay attention to the yield(s).”
 Or “PATTY,” for short.